KDL-umass/alter-ego-bias/README.md

 # Network A/B Testing with Non-Cooperative Behavior
 This repo contains the code for our work on A/B testing in networks with non-cooperative behavior.

-Cite our paper at USENIX 2022:
+Cite our paper at USENIX Security 2022:
 ```
 @inproceedings{clary2022noncooperative,
     author={Clary, Kaleigh and Tosch, Emma and Onaolapo, Jeremiah and Jensen, David D.},